spidey711/MediBuddy-Clone/README.md

 # Medicine Ordering App (Medmart)

 _<h2>Purpose</h2>_
-This is a MediBuddy clone that I planned to make for a 12th grade Computer Science Project.
+This is an app that I planned to make for a 12th grade Computer Science Project.
 I used Kivy Module for the Graphic User Interface.
 The scope of this app is pretty basic right now but I do plan to make it better down the road.

 _<h2>Details</h2>_